OpenClaw Security Audit Checklist

 Run audits weekly for development environments, before production deployments, after configuration changes, and when adding new team members.

-What does the moltbot security audit command check?
+What does the openclaw security audit command check?

 It checks file permissions, gateway binding, authentication status, tool permissions, and common misconfigurations automatically.